Most Popular Items

 Bat Benefits

-To sway sluggers to this bat even more, DeMarini outfits the connection point with their Direct Connection technology that will ensure for a stiff feel when connecting a baseball.
+To more easily sway sluggers to this bat, DeMarini outfits the connection point with their Direct Connection technology that will ensure a stiff feel when connecting a baseball.
 It also limits the discomfort that may get to a player's hands on a miss-hit.
 Overall, The Goods is poised to deliver dingers again for all the heavy hitters out there.

 Warranty